GCSE Results 2021

 The school’s provisional results indicate a very good performance by the year group as a whole, and some truly impressive individual achievements.
-Notably, 52% of students achieved a strong pass (grade 5 or above) in English and mathematics; 74% achieved a standard pass (grade 4 or above) in both, which is the minimum entry requirement for the majority of A Level/Level 3 courses.
-15% of students achieved the highest grades of 9/8 in Maths, and 11% of students achieved the highest grades of 9/8 in English (Lit.).
+Notably, 54% of students achieved a strong pass (grade 5 or above) in English and mathematics; 75% achieved a standard pass (grade 4 or above) in both, which is the minimum entry requirement for the majority of A Level/Level 3 courses.
+19% of students achieved the highest grades of 9/8 in Maths, and 15% of students achieved the highest grades of 9/8 in English.
 Well done to all of the students!
 (Grade 5 is approximately equivalent to the former grade B, and grade 4 to the former grade C.)

-Other notable successes this year include students’ performance in Science: over 92% of students achieved a grade 5 or above in Biology, Chemistry and Physics; of these students, 12 achieved a grade 9 in Biology, 12 achieved a grade 9 in Chemistry and 11 achieved a grade 9 in physics – outstanding!
+Other notable successes this year include students’ performance in Science: over 90% of students achieved a grade 5 or above in Biology, Chemistry and Physics; of these students, 12 achieved a grade 9 in Biology, 11 achieved a grade 9 in Chemistry and 14 achieved a grade 9 in physics – outstanding!
 History also showed a strong improvement this year with 61% of students achieving a grade 5 or above.

-Headteacher, Sara Spivey, stated, “Our students have demonstrated remarkable resilience and optimism during what has been a very unsettling time for everyone.
-It has been delightful to be able to see them again today and to hand over their well-deserved GCSE grades.
-They should be proud of all their achievements at school.
-We wish them every success and happiness for the future.
+Headteacher, Sara Spivey, stated, “Our students have demonstrated remarkable determination and positivity during what has been a very turbulent time for everyone.
+It has been a pleasure to be able to see them again today and to hand over their well-deserved GCSE grades.
+They should be proud of all their achievements at Springfield.
 I’d like to thank the teachers and other staff who have supported the students throughout their time at the school; they have worked tirelessly to ensure students are all able to progress onto further education and training, and we look forward to learning of their future achievements.
 Well done to the whole Springfield community!”

 For further information regarding Springfield's GCSE results, please follow the links below: